-- (d) Administrative Completeness section deleted. - 4.
-Staff Report - a.
-The Planning Director shall prepare for the Planning and Zoning Commission and for City Council a report on each zoning application, including a recommendation. - b.
-The Planning Director shall review the proposed zoning amendment in light of the Approval Criteria of this Section. - c.
-The report shall be filed with the Planning and Zoning Commission at the next meeting following notification requirements as stated in this Code. - d.
-A single report shall be prepared for concurrent applications. - 5.
-Approval Criteria - a.
-In making a determination regarding a proposed zoning amendment, City Staff, the Planning and Zoning Commission, the Historic Landmark Commission and the City Council shall consider the criteria of this section.
-No single factor shall be controlling in the decision-making process. - b.
-Criteria for Approval of a Zoning Amendment: - i.
-The proposed zoning amendment is consistent with the Comprehensive plan; - ii.
-The proposed amendment will not prevent the use and enjoyment of a neighboring property that is currently exercising a permitted use; - iii.
-The City is able to adequately service the new use or new development with the needed streets, water supply, sanitary sewers, and other public services and utilities, or mitigation measures are in place to ensure the City's ability to adequately service the change in use of the subject property, or documentation from the service provider verifying ability to provide adequate service, if utility service is provided by an entity other than the City; - iv.
-The proposed amendment will not inhibit the preservation and protection of, or negatively impact the view, accessibility or performance of historical or cultural places and areas that are of value to the community; - v.
-The proposed amendment meets a significant, city-wide public need or purpose (affordable housing, economic development, etc.); and/or - vi.
-Any other factors which will substantially affect the public health, safety, morals, or general welfare of the City. - c.
-Additional Criteria for Approving a Planned Unit Development (PUD) - i.
-The Planning and Zoning Commission may recommend and the Council may impose such conditions to the PUD regulations and Concept Plan as are necessary to assure that the intent of the PUD is implemented, and that the PUD does not have an adverse effect on the life, health, safety, economy and welfare of the City. - ii.
-To approve a PUD, the following criteria shall apply to the project and be clearly demonstrated in the application: - (a) The project size is less than 10 acres.
-Slight variations in total project area may be allowed if the property is characterized by documented conditions that significantly limit the development of the property, such as topography, floodplain, or preservation of historically significant uses or structures. - (b) The PUD is generally consistent with the densities, uses and traffic patterns of the surrounding area. - (c) The PUD relieves a community-wide concern or fulfills a community-wide objective.
+- In making a determination regarding a proposed zoning amendment, City Staff, the Planning and Zoning Commission, the Historic Landmark Commission and the City Council shall consider the criteria of this section.
+No single factor shall be controlling in the decision-making process. - Criteria for Approval of a Zoning Amendment: - The proposed zoning amendment is consistent with the Comprehensive plan; i. - ii.
+The proposed amendment will not prevent the use and enjoyment of a neighboring property that is currently exercising a permitted use; - The City is able to adequately service the new use or new development with the needed streets, water supply, sanitary sewers, and other public services and utilities, or mitigation measures are in place to ensure the City's ability to adequately service the change in use of the subject property, or documentation from the service provider verifying ability to provide adequate service, if utility service is provided by an entity other than the City; - The proposed amendment will not inhibit the preservation and protection of, or negatively impact the view, accessibility or performance of historical or cultural places and areas that are of value to the community; - The proposed amendment meets a significant, city-wide public need or purpose (affordable housing, economic development, etc.); and/or - Any other factors which will substantially affect the public health, safety, morals, or general welfare of the City.

+Additional Criteria for Approving a Planned Unit Development (PUD)

+- i.
+The Planning and Zoning Commission may recommend and the Council may impose such conditions to the PUD regulations and Concept Plan as are necessary to assure that the intent of the PUD is implemented, and that the PUD does not have an adverse effect on the life, health, safety, economy and welfare of the City. - To approve a PUD, the following criteria shall apply to the project and be clearly demonstrated in the application: - The project size is less than 10 acres.
+Slight variations in total project area may be allowed if the property is characterized by documented conditions that significantly limit the development of the property, such as topography, floodplain, or preservation of historically significant uses or structures. - (b) The PUD is generally consistent with the densities, uses and traffic patterns of the surrounding area. - The PUD relieves a community-wide concern or fulfills a community-wide objective.